Zariski-dense surface groups in non-uniform lattices of split real Lie groups: Introduction

 The lattices we will consider are \emph{$\mathds{Q}$-arithmetic subgroups} (we introduce this notation to simplify the exposition).
 A \emph{$\mathds{R}/\mathds{Q}$-form} of $\G$ is a $\mathds{Q}$-algebraic group that is isomorphic to $\G$ as an $\mathds{R}$-algebraic group.
 We say that two subgroups $\Gamma_1$ and $\Gamma_2$ of $\G(\mathds{R})$ are \emph{commensurable} if $\Gamma_1\cap\Gamma_2$ has finite index in both $\Gamma_1$ and $\Gamma_2$.
 If $\HH$ is a $\mathds{Q}$-algebraic subgroup of $\GL_n$, we define its \emph{$\mathds{Z}$-points} as $\HH(\mathds{Q})\cap\GL_n(\mathds{Z})$.
 This latter depends on the embedding of $\HH$ in $\GL_n$, but two different embeddings give rise to commensurable subgroups.

-\begin{definition} A $\mathds{Q}$-arithmetic subgroup is a subgroup of $\G$ that is conjugate to a subgroup commensurable with the integer points of a $\mathds{Q}$-form of $\G$\footnote{Note that some arithmetic groups are not $\mathds{Q}$-arithmetic groups.
-Indeed we only consider the $\mathds{Q}$-forms of $\G$ while arithmetic groups also refer to the integer points of a $\mathds{Q}$-forms of $\G\times\K$ with $\K$ a compact group.
-However if $\G$ is simple and not compact, every non-uniform arithmetic group is $\mathds{Q}$-arithmetic (see Morris's book \cite{Morris_IntroductionArithmeticGroups} corollary 5.3.2).}. \end{definition} Such groups are lattices of $\G$ as shown by Harish-Chandra.
-See Section \ref{sectionarithmeticgroup} for more details.
+\begin{definition} A $\mathds{Q}$-arithmetic subgroup is a subgroup of $\G$ that is conjugate to a subgroup commensurable with the integer points of a $\mathds{Q}$-form of $\G$. \end{definition} Such groups are lattices of $\G$ as shown by Harish-Chandra.
+They are arithmetic groups, but not all arithmetic groups are $\mathds{Q}$-arithmetic.
+However, if $\G$ is simple and not compact, every non-uniform arithmetic group is $\mathds{Q}$-arithmetic (see Morris's book \cite{Morris_IntroductionArithmeticGroups} corollary 5.3.2).